JoinWebZero/hackathons/ethdenver-2025/README.md

 ## 💰 Cash Prizes

-`⚠️ TODO: Replace link ⚠️`

 Hack on the bounties to win cash prizes.
-Check out [DoraHacks](https://dorahacks.io/) for more information and to submit your hack.
+Check out [DoraHacks](https://dorahacks.io/hackathon/polkadot-blockspace-bounty-board) for more information and to submit your hack.